yizhen1993/interview-laravel/README.md

 docker compose up -d
 ```

-3. Submit your answer after developing.
+## Submit
+After developing, you need to submit your answer.
+Please send us email.
+And please write the url about your github repository in your email.

-### Duedate
+## Duedate
-The duedate is 5days from receiving the email about this assignment.
+- The duedate is 5days from receiving the email about this assignment.
 Weekend is not included the due date.
-If you finish developing, you can submit earlier than the duedate.
+- If you finish developing, you can submit earlier than the duedate.
-The faster you can get it out, the higher the rating.
+- The faster you can get it out, the higher the rating.